RAFM Company: Miniatures and publications

 RAFM's miniatures are typically unmarked and in order to be identified must be matched to pictures and descriptions in product catalogs.
 Catalogs were produced in 1986 Canada, 1986 U.S., 1987 Canada, 1989–90 U.S., 1994, 1996 Update #1, 2005, 2006, and 2009.

-RAFM was also the Canadian caster and distributor of Ral Partha Enterprises and Citadel Miniatures carrying most of their lines.
+RAFM was also the Canadian caster and distributor of Ral Partha Enterprises and Citadel Miniatures, carrying most of their lines.
 RAFM tended to preserve older manufacturer's codes.
 For example, when Ral Partha switched to all numeric product codes in early 1980, RAFM continued production with the originals.
 In the 1990s RAFM distributed Frei Korps 15's Yellow Ribbon line of 15mm figures for the American Wild West (YR01-YR18), another series for the American Civil War (7000-7011).
 A one time sculptor for RAFM, Bob Ridolfi's sculpts and others are licensed by Reaper Miniatures for distribution in Canada.
-Rafm also produced miniatures for GHQ and Martian Metals in the 1980s.
+RAFM also produced miniatures for GHQ and Martian Metals in the 1980s.
 Contracts were also signed with Dream Pod 9's Heavy Gear, Global Games and Palladium's Rifts.

-Unless otherwise noted, RAFM's miniatures were designed by the prolific Bob Murch and produced in 25mm scale.
+Unless otherwise noted, RAFM's miniatures were designed by Bob Murch and produced in 25mm scale.
 Other sculptors included Murch's apprentice Stephen Koo, Carol Moyer, James Johnson, and Bill Schwarz who specializes in the engines and vehicles of war throughout history.
 In recent years the boss' sons James and Brock Van Schaik have become accomplished sculptors.